The Christian Counseling Center

 What we choose to do with our knees, however, gives direct evidence of what we believe in our hearts.
 We may kneel beside the bed of a dying person, while proposing in marriage, when receiving communion, or petitioning in prayer.
 Knees express what we believe and make clear what we will live and die for; knees connote surrender!
 You may recall a time being 'brought to your knees' in desperation or 'cut off at the knees' in humiliation.
 Jesus gave us the ultimate example, and took the knee posture in prayer before going to the cross, an indication of submitting to the will and authority of God the Father.

 Thanksgiving is a wonderful season of opportunity when we can all agree and come together in unity, with thankful hearts for our many blessings.
 May we all bend our knee with an attitude of gratitude for the gifts we have been given!
 The staff at the Christian Counseling Center wishes you all a very Happy Thanksgiving.
-We also understand that when families come together, joys and hurts may arise.
-Counselors are available to listen and comfort; call for an appointment 203-846-4626.

 “It was the best of times, it was the worst of times."
 Not only was this the opening line of Charles Dickens famous novel A Tale of Two Cities, but it certainly could be the headline of every newspaper detailing the impact of hurricanes Harvey and Irma.
 We watched in horror seeing Harvey devastate Houston with intense flooding and, on its heals, Irma destroying Caribbean islands and the southern peninsula areas of Florida with her category five winds.
 Living in the area, I had a unique vantage point of seeing these storms bring out the worst and best of humankind.